 Las Vegas saw total self storage sales of $64.3M in 2020, more than double the previous year’s total of $31.8M.
 The most expensive was a 3-acre property with 47,481 rentable square feet bought by CubeSmart from a private investor for $16.80M in March 2020, adding to the 12 they already have in the metropolitan area.

 $63.2M changed hands in Phoenix, AZ, in 2020, up from $39.1 in 2019, accounting for a total of more than half a million square feet.
 One of the largest was a Class-A facility purchased in April by the William Warren Group for $11.90M at $110.2 per square foot which will now trade under the StorQuest Self Storage brand.

 Boston, in sixth place, witnessed one of the biggest transactions of 2020, the $48.25M sale of a facility in the central Seaport District, working out at $458.34 per square foot.
 This transaction represented 11.8% of the city’s total 2020 inventory, more than any of the previously mentioned cities.

 Napa, CA, in 7th place, is the highest ranking smaller location on our list, with $40.5M changing hands — at no less than $268 per square foot.
 Wilmington, NC, and Murfreesboro, TN, also find their way into the top 10, with more than double the sales activity that occurred in the previous year.

 CubeSmart buys big in NYC while other investors spread their expenditure nationwide

 The nationwide sales volume stood at $3.68B in 2020 for a total of 46M sq. ft.
 In 2019, more than 54M sq. ft. changed hands for almost $4B.
 Malvern, PA-based REIT CubeSmart lead the companies investing substantial amounts of money in self storage in 2020.

-CubeSmart is the US’s fourth-largest self storage owner, with 523 facilties in about the half the country’s states.
+CubeSmart is the US’s fourth-largest self storage owner, with 523 facilties in about half of the country’s states.
 They purchased 27 properties with a total of almost 2.5M square feet during the course of 2020 for a total of $612M.
 A large part of their expenditure was accounted for by the huge December deal with Storage Deluxe which included NYC properties.